rest-for-physics/rest-for-physics.github.io/downloading.md

 git log
 ```

-The `--clean` flag will assure that the official version of the submodule will be downloaded.
+The `--clean` flag will assure that the official version for each submodule will be downloaded.
 If you added changes to any submodule be aware that calling again to `python3 pull-submodules.py --clean` will bring the state of submodules to the official ones at the main repository.
 REMOVING! any commits you may have at the submodule and that were not pushed to a remote.

 ### Pulling only libraries